cozy/cozy-banks/docs/dev.md

 ## Release

+PR template:

+- [ ] Create branch and the PR with the following content
+- [ ] Bump `package.json`, `config.xml`
+- [ ] Write changelogs
+  - [ ] Android: `src/targets/mobile/fastlane/metadata/android/{lang}/changelogs/ANDROID_VERSION.txt`
+  - [ ] iOS : `src/targets/mobile/fastlane/metadata/ios/{lang}/release_notes.txt`
+- [ ] Update metadata and screenshots
+- [ ] Commit and tag with a beta tag (X.Y.Z-beta.M)
+- [ ] Push the tag and wait for the CI to push the beta version to the registry
+- [ ] Push and check with a cozy from production (which has to be on the beta track for Banks)
+- [ ] Release the app on Testflight for iOS
+- [ ] Release the app on Play Store on `beta` track
+- [ ] Test well on the 3 platforms
+- [ ] Tag the branch as prod (X.Y.Z)
+- [ ] Push the tag, wait for the CI to push the build to the registry
+- [ ] Update cozies with the latest web version via Rundeck
+- [ ] Promote Android app to the production track
+- [ ] Promote iOS app to the production track

 ## Git workflow

 When starting a release, create a branch `release-VERSION`, for example `release-0.7.5`.
 It separates the changes from the main branch and will contain all the changes necessary for the version (package.json, config.xml, changelogs, store metadata, screenshots).